lordoran/port-scanner/README.md

 QualysGuard
 Acunetix Vulnerability Scanner
 Retina Network Security Scanner

-Please note that the speed of a port scanner can vary based on several factors, including network conditions, target system responsiveness, and scanner configuration.
+!!!Please note that the speed of a port scanner can vary based on several factors, including network conditions, target system responsiveness, and scanner configuration.!!!

 ## 4.Configuration flexibility: Level of customization of scanning parameters
 ## 5.Methods of detecting open ports: Active or passive scanning